-Tenuous links to Dr Strangelove aside (I know, there will be a lot of people scratching their heads at this one!), I’ve made worrying an art form.
+Tenuous links to Dr Strangelove aside, I’ve made worrying an art form.

 Yep.
 Matt Drzymala is a worrier.